Large Language Models (LLMs)¶

 - Inference Cost Matters: Chinchilla-optimal training doesn't account for inference costs.
 Smaller, overtrained models (LLaMA approach) may be more practical since inference cost scales with model size.

 - Data Walls: The internet has a finite amount of high-quality text.
-Synthetic data generation and data efficiency techniques are increasingly important.
+Synthetic data generation (including reasoning traces distilled from stronger models) and data efficiency techniques are now central to training pipelines.

 7. Fine-tuning Techniques¶